 Before we set off on our last trip, we'd never even heard about couchsurfing, but as it turns out, it's pretty bloody popular.

 For those that travel alone, having a ready-made friend in the place you're planning on visiting could be a huge positive - just make sure that you check references and always let someone know where you're going to be, especially if you're a female.

-We haven't actually tried out couchsurfing ourselves, mainly because we prefer our own privacy, but for those that would like a little more info, check out our articles with Will from the Broke Backpacker and Agnes from eTramping (she has some great advice for single ladies wanting to give it a go!)
+Not sure if it's for you?
+Check out our beginner's guide to couchsurfing or our interviews with Will from the Broke Backpacker and Agnes from eTramping (she has some great advice for single ladies wanting to give it a go!)